-Artistic Director of Cavod Ballet Theatre, Ballet, Pointe, Contemporary, Modern Dance, Jazz
+Artistic Director of Cavod Ballet Theatre, Ballet, Pointe, Contemporary, Jazz

 While in college, she developed her technique, choreography, and teaching skills further under the direction of Cynthia Newland, Laura Morton, Caleb Mitchell, Ravena Tucker, Sol Nazario, Mia Whitehead, Erin Rockwell, Kristen Bower and Dr. Emily Wright.
 She worked with several renowned choreographers and guest instructors such as Steve Rooks, Vincent Hardy, Sheron Wray and Kim Nofsinger.
 She also presented several works in Belhaven Department Showcases and presented her Senior Research “On Display: A Look into Body Dysmorphic Disorder among Female Dancers” to the University as well.

 Post college, you can find Steph working as a dance instructor in Lancaster, Pennsylvania.
 She continues to pursue her passion in choreography by presenting works in local festivals, choreographing shows for Cavod Theater (Dr.Dolittle Jr., Beauty and the Beast Jr., Seussical, Lion King Jr., Mary Poppins Jr., and Gift of the Magi), creating and directing Wonder – a contemporary ballet for Cavod Ballet Theatre, as well as traveling to set works on companies.
 Stephanie also attended American Ballet Theater’s National Teacher Training and is a certified ABT NTC teacher in the pre-primary- level 3 curriculum.